Indira Gandhi International Airport: Previous terminals

-Terminal 1D is the newly built domestic departures terminal with a total floor space of 53000 m2 and has a capacity to handle 15 million passengers per year.
-Terminal 1D commenced operations on 19 April 2009.
-It has 72 Common Use Terminal Equipment (CUTE) enabled check-in counters, 16 self check-in counters, and 16 security channels.
+Terminal 1D was developed by DIAL and inaugurated on 27 February 2009 as a domestic departures terminal with a total floor space of 53000 m2 and a capacity to handle 1.5 crore (15 million) passengers per year.
+The terminal commenced operations on 19 April 2009.
+It had 72 Common Use Terminal Equipment (CUTE) enabled check-in counters, 16 self check-in counters, and 16 security channels.